 BBK respond to the government’s consultation on Women’s Health Strategy

-Last month, BBK provided written submissions to the government in response to the Women’s Health Strategy: Call for Evidence.
+In June, BBK provided written submissions to the government in response to the Women’s Health Strategy: Call for Evidence.

 The women’s health consultation opened in April 2021 following government recognition that a new plan was needed for England for women’s health.
 The plan will be called the Women’s Health Strategy.